TheXDS/MCART/docs/articles/TECHINFO.md

 The following table includes the existing constants and the effect they produce when activated:

+>Note: some of these constants are either deprecated or out of date.

 Constant              | Effect
 ---                   | ---
 AntiFreeze            | Enables functions that allow it to eventually stop a potentially infinite enumeration when it has been misused.